 Moving to London?
 Discover which of the capital’s neighborhoods is right for you with our guide to the best places to live in London.

 London is one of the greatest cities in the world.
 Fusing gritty, historic pomp with shimmering modernity, the UK’s capital has it all.
-World-class culture, fashion-forward shopping, and a food scene that’s surprisingly innovative, there’s something for everyone.
+With world-class culture, fashion-forward shopping, and a food scene that’s surprisingly innovative, there’s something for everyone.
 Better still, London’s transit system is one of the world’s best.

 But if you’ve chosen London over the UK’s other great cities, how do you know which neighborhood is right for you?
 Which part of the city has the best parks and playgrounds?
 What area has the best craft beer scene or outdoor yoga?
 Where can you find the hippest bookstores or all-night eateries?
 To help you answer these questions and more, here’s our guide to the best places to live in London.